Frequently asked questions (FAQs) about VORANIGO®

 Patients appropriate for VORANIGO

-VORANIGO is approved for the treatment of adult and pediatric patients who are ≥12 years of age with Grade 2 mIDH1/2 astrocytoma or oligodendroglioma following surgery, including biopsy, sub-total resection, or gross total resection.1
+VORANIGO is approved for the treatment of adult and pediatric patients who are ≥12 years of age with Grade 2 mIDH1/2 astrocytoma or oligodendroglioma, as detected by an FDA-approved test, following surgery, including biopsy, sub-total resection, or gross total resection.

 Read more about patients who may be appropriate for treatment with VORANIGO